strimzi/strimzi-ui/docs/Architecture.md

 #### Swappable view layers

 One of the areas of extensibility this UI offers is that of the View layer implementation it uses.
-This allows the Strimzi-ui to quickly change it's look and feel if a user needs it to, while maintaining the same core business and backend logic that make the UI work.
-Implemented view layer implementations for the Strimzi-ui are detailed below, along with what environment variable (`VL`) value would need to be provided to build the UI using a particular View layer implementation:
+This allows the Strimzi UI to quickly change it's look and feel if a user needs it to, while maintaining the same core business and backend logic that make the UI work.
+Implemented view layer implementations for the Strimzi UI are detailed below, along with what environment variable (`VL`) value would need to be provided to build the UI using a particular View layer implementation:

 | Framework/Library used in view layer                        | Environment variable value `VL` | Code suffix       | Default (if environment variable not provided/all components have view layer provided) |
 | ----------------------------------------------------------- | ------------------------------- | ----------------- | -------------------------------------------------------------------------------------- |